arifmanahil/eda-netflix-python/README.md

 # eda-netflix-python
-Exploratory data analysis on Netflix data-set using python
+Exploratory data analysis on Netflix dataset using python